AaronWang04/aaronwang04.github.io/_tabs/about.md

 I have previously interned at [Huawei](https://www.huawei.com/ca/){:target="_blank"} as a research engineer on the AI infrastructure team.
 I helped research optimization within AI systems, especially on the distributed training side.
 I am the co-author of a paper (currently under review!) on collective communication scheduling methods in GPU clusters.
 I assisted with implememnting algorithms, filtering data, and running experiments!

 On the side, I also help lead & write drone software at the [University of Waterloo Aerial Robotics Group](https://www.uwarg.com/){:target="_blank"}.
 We build anything software related to help drones fly, from computer vision models to fullstack ground station software.

+In the future I plan to do a blog about each of my projects on this website!